 How often can I borrow?

 Tier 3, 4 and 6 members can take out one loan in any 12-month period.
-If you are a MyNYCERS accountholder with a registered PIN, log in and check the Loan Information page to find out when you will next be eligible to take a loan.
+If you are a member with a registered MyNYCERS account, log in and check the Loan Information page to find out when you will next be eligible to take a loan.

 Will my loan be taxed?